 Find out more: https://bbc.in/2xAfVQj

 I presented the Breakfast Show for almost a decade, beating all previous audience figures for this ARIA-nominated Station of the Year.
-Since becoming a working mother, I now present my own show (Mon-Wed 4pm) which takes a more in-depth and sideways look at the day’s news.
+Since becoming a working mother, I presented my own current affairs show which took a more in-depth and sideways look at the day’s news.

-It has the same pacey mix of news and conversation which proved a winning formula on Breakfast, bringing in more listeners than any other local BBC station outside London.
+My pacey mix of news and conversation proved a winning formula, bringing in more listeners than any other local BBC station outside London.

-I was very proud to represent the network at Westminster for the organisation Sound Women, and aside from doing outside broadcasts from across England, I’ve taken the shows to the Netherlands (where I was covering the report into the MH17 plane crash) and the European Parliament in Strasbourg.
+I was very proud to represent the network at Westminster for the organisation Sound Women- which successfully rebalanced the genders presenting on UK radio.
+Aside from doing outside broadcasts from across England, I’ve taken the shows to the Netherlands (where I was covering the report into the MH17 plane crash) and the European Parliament in Strasbourg.

-My off-diary stories have featured on network radio, TV and online.
-Dating back to the early stages of the financial crisis, my coverage of reaction to Northern Rock’s collapse featured on Newsnight and Panorama.
+I have a proven track record dating back to the early stages of the financial crisis, when my coverage of reaction to Northern Rock’s collapse featured on Newsnight and Panorama.
+Described as “outstanding storytelling”, “ambitious and impressive”, with “exceptional production”.